 When she was growing up, alongside her others, she had listened to the voices on the outside.
 They never appeared before her; she did not see their faces.
 They were called the BBC and they lived in the Wireless.
 They had narrated the War; sung songs of Hope and Glory raised a laugh and sometimes spoke in grave and important tones.

 This is the BBC Home Service.

-Looking backward then forwards, sometimes in Monochrome and sometimes in colour. ‘
+Looking backwards then forwards, sometimes in monochrome and sometimes in colour. ‘